svasandani/get-risky/README.md

 While this migration handler is designed to be bare bones, there are some future features that I'd like to add:
 - Cherry picking migrations (obvious enough)
 - Supporting branching

+### Testing
+Tests aren't written yet, but I plan to write them alongside the backend tests.
+When they're finished, run them with this command:

+    $ go test ./...

+### Contributing
+Find an issue and submit a PR!
+Or make an issue and then submit a PR.
+Either works.

+### Issues
+Report issues in Github's issue tracker with the tag #migration.